quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 ## Load balancing

-[Editor's note: explain how this work as soon as we have decided who chooses the connection ID and when to set it how.]
+[Editor's note: explain how this works as soon as we have decided who chooses the connection ID and when to set it.
+Related to https://github.com/quicwg/base-drafts/issues/349]

 # IANA Considerations